| REGRID Tutorial : Run pregrid

 -There is a utility available for plotting the intermediated

-files, it is called plotfmt
+files, it is called plotfmt- cd to util

 - make utility by typing (you need NCAR Graphics to use